-Chair's Review (continued) For the year ended 31 December 2024
+Chair's Review (continued)

 Share buybacks

 The Board is also authorised to repurchase up to 40% of WKOF's outstanding Ordinary Shares in issue as of 31 December 2024.
 Whilst historically the Company has bought back shares where the share price discount to net asset value per share has reached high single digit percentages (with 12.6% of Shares issued at admission having been repurchased to date), and remains authorised to do so in its discretion, looking forward the Board does not anticipate buying back shares given the Company is now in Managed Wind-down and will be regularly returning capital to shareholders by way of a compulsory redemption of Shares.